-The Portfolio's investment objective is to maximize total return consistent with the Adviser's determination of reasonable risk.
+The Portfolio's investment objective is long-term growth of capital.

 FEES AND EXPENSES OF THE PORTFOLIO

 This table describes the fees and expenses that you may pay if you buy and hold shares of the Portfolio.
 Because the information does not reflect deductions at the separate account level or contract level for any charges that may be incurred under a contract, Contractholders that invest in the Portfolio should refer to the variable contract prospectus for a description of fees and expenses that apply to Contractholders.
 Inclusion of these charges would increase the fees and expenses provided below.